-Respecting Aboriginal time and space is a critical element for any research to ensure its success.^{7,22,20} Individuals and communities may require additional time to consider aspects of research, to ensure protocols are not breached before agreement is reached.7 It is essential to understand that Aboriginal communication styles differ significantly from non-Aboriginal communication styles.
-Therefore, time will need to be allocated within project timelines to cater for Aboriginal decision making processes.23 Communicating any proposed research should consider the audience to be engaged, and ensure that the communication is presented to communities using appropriate language - not in research or corporate jargon.23
+Respecting Aboriginal time and space is a critical element for any research to ensure its success.
+7,22,20 Individuals and communities may require additional time to consider aspects of research, to ensure protocols are not breached before agreement is reached.
+7 It is essential to understand that Aboriginal communication styles differ significantly from non-Indigenous communication styles.
+Therefore, time will need to be allocated within project timelines to cater for Aboriginal decision making processes.
+23 Communicating any proposed research should consider the audience to be engaged, and ensure that the communication is presented to communities using appropriate language - not in research or corporate jargon.
+23

-It is important to explain and document all aspects of the research including the use of equipment and tools.11
+It is important to explain and document all aspects of the research including the use of equipment and tools.

 For many Aboriginal communities, English is not their first or second language.
-Researchers may therefore need to employ Aboriginal interpreters.23 https://www.nhmrc.gov.au/files_nhmrc/publications/attachments/r47.pdf
+Researchers may therefore need to employ Aboriginal interpreters.

 Aboriginal community priorities may differ significantly from that of the researcher for cultural and community reasons.
 These may include sorry business or cultural obligations and events.
-These factors need to be incorporated into project timelines, and be respected by the researcher.7
+These factors need to be incorporated into project timelines, and be respected by the researcher.

 National Health and Medical Research Council.
-The NHMRC Road Map II: A strategic framework for improving the health of Aboriginal and Torres Strait Islander people through research [internet].
-2010 [cited 2014 Aug 14].
-Available from:
+The NHMRC Road Map 3: A strategic framework for improving the health of Aboriginal and Torres Strait Islander people through research [internet].
+2018 [cited 2021 Sept 03].
+Available from: Road Map 3 - A strategic framework | NHMRC